 The renovated interior has a cookware-outfitted kitchen and dining area.
 There is an outhouse with a dry toilet and roofless shower a few yards from the cabin.
 Wireless internet is available if you require a connection to the digital world.
-As of August 29, 2013, the cabin is now equipped with A/C.
+The cabin is equipped with air conditioning.

+The cabin is located next to BLM land and a wildlife corridor, which means you will witness these wild animals in their native habitat.
 The cottontail rabbits, cactus wrens, lizards, desert tortoises, jackrabbits, coyotes, owls and roadrunners (and more!) that make the desert their home make a visit to this serene cabin all the more special.
-The cabin is located next to BLM land and a wildlife corridor, which means you will witness these wild animals in their native habitat.

 Extra guests can sleep on the air mattress or camp on the site for an additional $30/person per night.
 This absolutely must be arranged with us ahead of time so that it can be reflected in the Airbnb reservation and bill.